 Animals need stronger protection laws.
 Stronger penalties for animal cruelty.
 More resources and funding.
 A ban on pet breeding.
 Mandatory spay/neuter laws.

 So, please, spay or neuter your pet.
 Don’t buy breed.
 Of course, don’t buy an animal from a puppy mill.
 Keep your cat indoor-only–it’s better for them and for wildlife.
 Don’t chain your dog.
-Don’t let your dog run wild and/or unsupervised, especially if you live in a more urban area.
+Don’t let your dog run wild and/or unsupervised.

 Volunteer at a local animal shelter.
 Report animal cruelty right away.